Posted: 8/30/18 | August 30th, 2018

 I’d come home, proclaim to my friends was I’m going to settle down for real this time only to leave again a few months later.

-It became sort of a running joke between my friends and me.
+It became a sort of running joke between my friends and me.

-But, after many false starts, I finally became truly non-nomadic last year.
+But, after many false starts, I finally became truly “non-nomadic” last year.

-This year, I’ve only spent a combined two and half months on the road.
+This year, I’ve only spent a combined two and a half months on the road.
 While that’s a lot by “real world” standards, it’s not a lot for a guy who spent a decade moving every few days/weeks/months and named his blog after his being a nomad.